-Throughout the Outdoor Pursuits program you will also be involved with conservation projects and perform first aid within the natural environment.
-You will also learn bush survival techniques, about the role of the Department of Biodiversity, Conservation and Attractions, as well as how to conduct and present nature conservation research.
+Throughout the Year 9 Outdoor Pursuits course, students will also be involved with conservation projects and perform first aid within the natural environment.
+Students will also learn about bush survival techniques, the role of the Department of Biodiversity, Conservation and Attractions, as well as how to conduct and present nature conservation research.